pmalacho-mit/subrepo-dependency-management/README.md

 > For example: `git subrepo clone --branch dist git@github.com:my-username/my-repo.git ./my-dependency`

-3. From here, you are in control of how your dependency's source code is used in your project.
+3. From here, you are in control of how your dependency's source code is included in your project.
 Consider:
  - Using symlinks:
  - Create a typescript alias: